lucasnbsb/Data-Structures-and-Algorithms/README.md

     - sort the array by distance
     - iterate in reverse
     - use the eta to count the fleets

+### 981. Time Based Key-Value Store
+    - hashmap of lists for the store
+    - binary search for the indexing
+    -

 ### 994. Rotting Oranges
     - Matrix BFS
     - Treverse first to determine where are the first rotten oranges and count the fresh ones